onqtam/headjack/docs/why/index.md

 - credibility
 - ideas have sex as Matt Ridley put it: https://www.youtube.com/watch?v=OLHh9E5ilZ4

+Quotes break the monotony

+in a proper memetic supply chain every single source of this synthesis would be credited appropriately

 "I shall never be ashamed to go to a bad author for a good quotation." — Seneca

 How many worthwhile quotes are left out because we can't properly sort contributions to the noosphere?